In-depth CBD Article: Why You Need to Worry About Your Next Drug Test Part 1

 One major school of thought believes that the additional trace amounts of other cannabinoids, including THC and Terpenes, work synergistically with cannabidiol.

 In theory, and very possibly in practice.
 This provides a broader effect than cannabidiol without THC and is frequently referred to as the Entourage effect.

-On the other hand, there are CBD consumers who prefer CBD or CBG without THC.
+On the other hand, there are CBD Oil consumers who prefer CBD Oil or CBG Oil without THC.
 This includes people who don’t need to worry about a drug test.
 Each to their own.